-If you woke up thinking, ‘How is it Monday already?,’ then take a deep breath – believe it or not, there is a way for you to wake up happy every day.
+If you woke up thinking, ‘How am I going to make it through today?,’ then take a deep breath – believe it or not, there is a way for you to wake up happy every day.

 Have you heard of Ikigai?